apache/dubbo-go-samples/router/tag/README.md

 ## Prerequisites

-- Docker and Docker Compose for running Nacos registry
+- Docker and Docker Compose for running Nacos registry.
-- Go 1.23+ for Dubbo-Go examples
+- Go 1.23+ for Dubbo-Go examples.

 ## How to run